electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/getting_started.md

 ## Step3: Electrical connection

-Then, the four-wire connection of the DUT must be performed and the program must be executed on the instrument according to the instrument manual.
-Depending on the specific device capability and setup, the script must be loaded locally or executed from a remote control PC.
+Then, the four-wire connection of the DUT must be performed, and the program must be executed on the instrument according to the instrument manual.
+Depending on the specific device capability and setup, the script must be loaded locally or run from a remote control PC.

 ## Step4: Run the voltage and current measurement script

-TSP Builder allow for remote instrument operation over USB or ethernet connection.
+TSP Builder allows for remote instrument operation over USB or ethernet connection.
 See instrument manual for configuration.
 ![Open instrument](media/tsp_builder_open_instrument.png)

-The current active file can executed on the instrument from TSBBuilder
+The current active file can be executed on the instrument from TSBBuilder
 ![Run from PC](media/tst_builder_run_from_pc.png)

-You can also copy the script in a USB storage device and the load the script using ScripManager and run.
+You can also copy the script in a USB storage device and then load the script using ScripManager and run it.
-Result file will be saved in the same USB drive.
+The resulting file will be saved on the same USB drive.